Space Jam: Other media

+Reception

 Box office

 Space Jam grossed $90.5 million in the United States, and $159.7 million in other territories, for a worldwide total of $250.2 million.

 Domestically, it debuted to $27.5 million from 2,650 theaters, topping the box office.
-The film then made $16.2 million in its sophomore weekend and $13.6 million in its third.
+The film then made $16.2 million in its sophomore weekend but it dropped to second place behind Star Trek: First Contact and $13.6 million in its third place behind Star Trek: First Contact and 101 Dalmatians.